wham/minimalist-go-react-app/README.md

 # minimalist-go-react-app

-You can build a web app with Go server and React UI with just three dependencies.
-You can distribute the app as a single executable binary, while still having a great development experience.
+You can build a web app with a Go server and React UI with just three dependencies.
+You can distribute the app as a single executable binary, while having a great development experience.
 This repository demonstrates how to do it.
+The key concepts are detailed in the story [Minimalist Go React App](https://medium.com/@VeselyCodes/minimalist-go-react-app-36d154f028d6) on Medium.

 ![](/static/logo.svg)